 World Asthma Foundation Supports World Asthma Day and Beyond

 World Asthma Day is an annual event organized by the Global Initiative for Asthma with a goal to improve asthma awareness and care around the world.
-The event takes place May 7, 2013 will call attention to the health issue, asthma sufferers deal with the problem year round.
+World Asthma Day and Asthma Awareness Month will call attention to the health issue, asthma sufferers deal with the problem year round.

 According to World Health Organization estimates, 300 million people suffer from asthma and it’s the most common chronic disease among children.
 WHO also notes that asthma affects people in all countries around the world regardless of development although most deaths occur in lower income countries.